scriptotek/library-sql/_episodes/01-introduction.md

 This shell has its own set of commands.
 For example, in order to see which tables you have in your databatase you can type:
 -->

-We still have four other files we need to prepare with OpenRefine and make tables to import int - but this is a lot of work!
+We still have four other files we need to prepare with OpenRefine and make tables to import into - but this is a lot of work!
 Luckily there is also another option, and that is to use a script to do this for us.
 Sometimes taking the time to write a script can save a lot of tedious work.